 You do not have to share personally identifiable information to use the HRC web site.
-HRC does not collect personally identifiable information about people without their permission.
-However, please be aware that our site links to a limited number of other websites and HRC cannot control and is not responsible for the content or the privacy policies of those websites.
+HRC does not collect personally identifiable information about people on our web site without their permission.
+However, please be aware that our web site links to a limited number of other web sites and HRC cannot control and is not responsible for the content or the privacy policies of those web sites.

-- How we use the information gathered when you become a member of HRC or use one of our online services
+- How we collect and use the information gathered when you become a member of HRC or use one of our online services

 - How we protect your information

-How we use the information gathered when you become a member of HRC or use one of our online services:
+How we collect and use the information gathered when you become a member of HRC or use one of our online services:

-We gather contact information when you contribute to HRC online or via mail, join at pride or another event, when you sign up to use the HRC Action Center or when you sign up on one of our listservs such as Family Project, Workplace Project or in our press room.
-We use this information to send you legislative updates, action alerts, press releases, information about HRC programs, events and activities, local volunteer opportunities and membership and renewal appeals.
+We gather contact information when you contribute to HRC online or via mail, join at pride or another event, when you sign up to use the HRC Action Center, when you sign up on one of our listservs such as Family Project, Workplace Project or in our press room, or when you otherwise provide personal information on our web site.
+We may also collect information from public sources, third party companies, or other organizations which we may combine with information from other sources.
+We use this information to contact you and send you legislative updates, action alerts, press releases, information about HRC programs, events and activities, local volunteer opportunities and membership and renewal appeals.

-Cookies: HRC uses "cookies" on some webpages.
-A cookie is a small piece of data stored on an End User's hard drive but does not itself contain any personal information.
-Cookies enhance an End User's experience by saving the End User from having to log in or provide information each time he or she revisits an HRC webpage and by customizing content based on an End User's interests.
+Cookies: HRC uses "cookies" on some web pages.
+A cookie is a small piece of data stored in the memory of on an End User's web browser but does not itself contain any personal information.
+Cookies enhance an End User's experience by saving the End User from having to log in or provide information each time he or she revisits an HRC web page and by customizing content based on an End User's interests.
 An End User can configure his or her browser to be alerted when a site is attempting to send a cookie and refuse the cookie.
-HRC also tracks End User activity and click-through behavior to provide an End User with a more personalized experience while visiting our Web pages and for more personalized email alerts.
-HRC also uses IP addresses to analyze trends, administer the Web site, track End User movement and gather broad demographic information for aggregate use.
+HRC also tracks End User activity and click-through behavior to provide an End User with a more personalized experience while visiting our web pages and for more personalized email alerts.
+HRC also uses IP addresses to analyze trends, administer the web site, track End User movement and gather broad demographic information for aggregate use.

 How we protect your information:

 HRC is extremely protective of the information gathered through its membership and website.
 Our website has security measures in place to protect against the loss, misuse or alteration of the information under our control.
 Our web server is located in a locked, secure environment.
-All databases containing personal information are securely stored on a separate system that is not connected to the Internet.
+All databases containing personal information are securely stored and only accessed by authorized HRC personnel.